b3hr0uz/CC/README.md

 ### **Gmail Integration Setup**
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a new project or select existing one
+2. Create a new project or select an existing one
 3. Enable Gmail API
 4. Create OAuth 2.0 credentials
 5. Add credentials to `.env` file